Sereno1710/feup-lbaw/er.md

 <td>US16</td>
 <td>View Own Profile</td>
 <td>High</td>
-<td>As an authenticated user, I want a section where I can see my own profile so that I can see all my activity and informations about my account.</td>
+<td>As an authenticated user, I want a section where I can see my own profile so that I can see all my activity and information about my account.</td>
 </tr>
 <tr>
 <td>US17</td>